mbilab/mbi-gallery/README.md

 ## Usage
 ###Stage 1:Generating html from img folder and description file###
-1.Call the plugin with the target element you want to insert.
+1. Call the plugin with the target element you want to insert. ex.
-	  ex.
 	  $('#mydiv').mbi_gallery(options);
-2.Set the option "stage" to 1, and fill in other options.
+2. Set the option "stage" to 1, and fill in other options. ex.
-	  ex.
 	  $('#mydiv').mbi_gallery({
 	      stage:1,